Why the debate was so awful:

 If we’re treating this as a debate, Clinton was the clear winner.
 More focused, more concise, more poised, more topical, more knowledgeable.
 On every metric by which a debate is normally judged, she was a clearly superior performer.

 I’m not sure that matters, though, because expectations for Trump were low.
-In many respects all he had to do was stand their for an hour and a half, and not say anything that made him sound actually crazy.
+In many respects all he had to do was stand there for an hour and a half, and not say anything that made him sound actually crazy.
 I wouldn’t say he pulled that off, but I think he avoided anything actively damaging to his current level of support.

 At a guess, I would say this debate, in the larger scheme, polls out to a wash.
 Hillary Clinton helped stop her slide in the polls, but she’s not going to gain much of her lost ground back.
 Maybe a point or two.